-Fine has shown her work in solo exhibitions at Geh8, Dresden, Germany (2012), Dublin Arts Council, Dublin, Ohio (2014); The Sculpture Center, Cleveland, Ohio (2015), Children’s Museum of the Arts, New York, New York (2015); Wiregrass Museum of Art, Dothan, Alabama (2015/2018/2020); Jones Carter Gallery, Artfields, Lake City, S.C.
+Fine has shown her work in solo exhibitions at Geh8, Dresden, Germany (2012); Dublin Arts Council, Dublin, Ohio (2014); The Sculpture Center, Cleveland, Ohio (2015); Children’s Museum of the Arts, New York, New York (2015); Wiregrass Museum of Art, Dothan, Alabama (2015/2018/2020); Jones Carter Gallery, Artfields, Lake City, S.C.
 (2019); and Southeastern Center for Contemporary Art, Winston-Salem, North Carolina (2021); Alabama School of Fine Art, Birmingham, Ala.
 (2022).
-She has exhibited her work in group shows throughout the United States including exhibitions at the Columbus Museum of Art, Columbus, Ohio (2012); The Contemporary Art Center, Cincinnati, Ohio (2015); Birmingham Museum of Art, Birmingham, AL (2015); and Mobile Museum of Art, Mobile, AL (2017/2018); the Bo Barlett Center, Columbus State University, Columbus, Ga.
+She has exhibited her work in group shows throughout the United States including the Columbus Museum of Art, Columbus, Ohio (2012); the Contemporary Art Center, Cincinnati, Ohio (2015); Birmingham Museum of Art, Birmingham, AL (2015); and Mobile Museum of Art, Mobile, AL (2017/2018); the Bo Barlett Center, Columbus State University, Columbus, Ga.
 (2022); Gately Gallery, Francis Marion University, Florence, S.C.
 (2022); and 701 Center for Contemporary Art, Columbia, S.C.
 (2023).